 May 07, 2001 - Apple announces plans to open its first retail store.

-April 26, 2001 - Focal Point Systems, Inc. has been acquired by Apple.
+April 26, 2001 - Focal Point Systems, Inc. is acquired by Apple.
 The company makes an editing tool for independent filmmakers called FilmLogic.
 Dependent on QuickTime, FilmLogic enables filmmakers who are working with 35mm or 16mm film to electronically edit their work on a Macintosh while finishing on film.

 March 26, 2001 - Amid slow sales and a shift in its retail strategy, Apple Computer has decided to stop selling its computers at Sears.